Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Weld section

 One special case is the double-sided solid model without weld elements (row 2 & 5, 2nd column in Table 3).
-In this case you may select both edges (one from each side) connected to the same contact or shared nodes to visualize the results in all places where there is a weld.
-You must still use Type: “Double Sided” since the weld forces are evaluated from one common contact or shared face.
+You must use Type: “Double Sided” since the weld forces are evaluated from one common contact or shared face.
+In 2024 R2 the weld wire frame graphics is updated to display the “bottom” side weld at correct place accounting for the shell or solid part thickness.

 Type